 Known as the Unspoiled Queen, Saba’s wild land and seas both have protected status.
 The result is a canvas of lush jungle mountains and rugged coastlines that sit above an underwater haven of striking reefs and biodiversity.

 Saba is particularly renowned for its dramatic topography.
 Diamond Rock is dotted with caves and tunnels, while Man O’ War Shoals offers an unforgettable swim-through between two high-rise pinnacles.
-The volcanic seascape is lined with impressive corals and creatures, such as octopuses, barracuda, frogfish, batfish, crustaceans, and eels.
-Lucky divers might also encounter larger life, such as turtles, hammerheads, or humpback whales.
+The volcanic seascape is lined with impressive corals and creatures, such as octopuses, barracuda, frogfish, batfish, crustaceans and eels.
+Lucky divers might also encounter larger life, such as turtles, hammerheads and humpback whales.

 a split shot showing the pitons of st lucia at the top and scuba divers in the Caribbean sea at the bottom